nsitarekurdes/biden-trump-speeches-analysis/README.md

 # Biden and Trump's Speeches on Israel-Gaza Conflict

 ## Introduction
-This project analyzes speeches and statements made by President Joe Biden and former President Donald Trump regarding the Israel-Gaza conflict from October 2023 to January 2024.
+This project analyzes speeches and statements made by President Joe Biden and former President Donald Trump regarding the Israel-Gaza conflict from October 2023 to May 2024.

 ## Methodology
 ### Data Collection